This article describes the frequently asked questions about the extended security updates for Windows 7.

 No. CSP customers should use their partners for technical support or purchase a pay-per-incident plan through Microsoft Professional support.

-Can partners submit support incidents on behalf of their customers?
+Can partners submit support incidents for their customers?

 Yes.
 CSP direct Partners can use their existing Partner Support plans to request assistance for Windows 7 ESU if the customer has purchased ESU.
 Resellers should work together with their CSP indirect Partners to request assistance for Windows 7 questions regarding devices that are covered by ESU.